Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 What it costs: Prepaid funeral costs mirror at-need prices for the same service, plus an administration or setup fee.
 Admin fees range from $140 to $395 depending on the provider.
 A prepaid direct cremation starts from around $1,995 at budget providers (plus admin fee).
 Advertised prepaid direct cremation packages at mid-range providers typically fall between $4,000 and $4,555.

-Providers offering prepaid: Fixed Price Cremations, Greenfields Funerals, Salvos Funerals, and Willed all offer prepaid options.
+Providers offering prepaid: At the time of our research (June 2026), providers including Fixed Price Cremations, Greenfields Funerals, Salvos Funerals, and Willed offered prepaid options.
+Availability varies and changes over time.

 The advantages: